Acuant/AcuantAndroidMobileSDK/README.md

 `	AcuantAndroidMobileSDKController.getInstance(activity,“cloud.myAddress.com”, licenseKey);`

+## license key validation

+Once the license key validation is completed the following callback will be called.The app should wait until this callback is called.

+`	public void validateLicenseKeyCompleted(LicenseDetails details){}`

 ## With activity.

 Pass an activity to initialize the AcuantAndroidMobileSDKController class, the entry point to the library: